vvcode1/RouteLLM/README.md

 The repository's original code and included LoRA adapter are licensed under the [Apache License 2.0](LICENSE).
 The Meta Llama 3.1 base model is not included and is governed by Meta's separate license and acceptable-use terms.

-## Citation

-Citation metadata will be added after the paper's final bibliographic details are available.